SPARC-FAIR-Codeathon/aqua/Documentation/Documentation.md

    <br/>

-**2. Vague result display:** You need to enter the exact correct keywords in the search bar (Fig 2) and yet, it does not **highlight the search keywords** among the search results.
+**2. Vague result display:** You need to enter the exact correct keywords in the search bar (Fig 2) and yet, it does not **bold/highlight the search keywords** among the search results.

 <p align="center">
    <img src="https://github.com/Niloofar-Sh/aqua/blob/main/src/assets/images/rattus_current_result.jpg" width="800" height="450"></br>
   <i>Fig 2.
 Search results for a correct keyword (rattis) on the SPARC portal.
-Keywords are not highlighted in the results.</i>
+Keywords are not bolded/highlighted in the results.</i>
 </p>

 **3. Limited result filterings:** The website currently refines the results by either being "Public" or "Embargoed" (Fig 3).